Session 1 - Monday, June 22—Friday, June 26, 2026

 The Shapeshifters Summer Youth Media-Makers Camp is a week-long, hands-on, workshop-style camp for youth, ages 12-17 to learn a variety of DIY, experimental film and sound-based processes from experienced Bay Area-based artists and educators.
 Campers will come away with basic knowledge of experimental media history and practice, a deeper understanding of visual and auditory sense perceptions, and a foundational toolbox to continue making creative, DIY moving image and sound projects using simple and accessible resources and processes.

-Day 1: Pre-Cinema Optics
+Day 1: Panorama Crankies

 Day 2: Found Sound